desxtra/devops-blog-app/README.md

-# devops-blog-app
+# DevOpsBlogApp

-devops blog app for automation with aws cloudformation and github
+Continous Integration DevOpsBlogApp for automation with aws cloudformation and github